-As an engineering manager, building high-performing teams is critical to your success.
+As an engineering manager, team building–especially building high-performing teams–is critical to your success.
 Managers must understand how to get groups to work effectively across the organization and how to get tasks accomplished quickly to remain competitive.
 Understanding group development can help managers develop and shape their team.
 Leaders must be able to recognize and understand group behavior at its various stages.

 All groups must go through the initial four stages in order to become productive and deliver results.